RustyDawwwgg/Starbase/Buffalo/README.md

 # Buffalo

 Customizations I've added to my Buffalo ship from the Kbot shop.

-Below is a presonal maintnenance log specific to my ship in chronological order as I made them.
+Below is a personal maintenance log specific to my ship in chronological order as I made them.
 Feel free to follow along if you wish!

 ## Changelog
 - Renamed all 12 generator cooling racks + button from "Backup_Coolent" to "Coolant"